Govern methodology for the cloud

 Because governance requirements will change throughout the cloud adoption journey, a different approach to governance is required.
 Companies can no longer wait for a small team to build guardrails and roadmaps on every highway before taking the first step.
 Business results are expected more quickly and smoothly.
 IT governance must also move quickly and keep pace with business demands to stay relevant during cloud adoption and avoid "shadow IT."

 An incremental governance approach empowers these traits.
 Incremental governance relies on a small set of corporate policies, processes, and tools to establish a foundation for adoption and governance.
 That foundation is called a minimum viable product (MVP).
 An MVP allows the governance team to quickly incorporate governance into implementations throughout the adoption lifecycle.
 An MVP can be established at any point during the cloud adoption process.
-However, it's a good practice to adopt an MVP as early as possible.
+It's a good practice to adopt an MVP as early as possible.

 The ability to respond rapidly to changing risks empowers the cloud governance team to engage in new ways.
 The cloud governance team can join the cloud strategy team as scouts, moving ahead of the cloud adoption teams, plotting routes, and quickly establishing guardrails to manage risks associated with the adoption plans.
 These just-in-time governance layers are known as governance iterations.
 With this approach, governance strategy grows one step ahead of the cloud adoption teams.